 Brian would see fallen teammates daily as well as his own death and destruction all around him.
-After one session of A.R.T., all the images invading Brian in the here and now went away.
-Brian still faced challenges, but also found actual hope.
-Brian started to promote A.R.T. everywhere he went, and soon worked for a Research study on A.R.T. being conducted by Dr. Kevin Kip and the University of South Florida, College of Nursing.
-Brian wanted to make sure A.R.T. was available to every one of his brothers and sisters that are serving or have served in War.
+After one session of ART, all the images invading him in the here and now went away.
+He still faced challenges, but also found actual hope.
+Brian began promoting ART everywhere he went, and soon worked for a research study on ART conducted by Dr. Kevin Kip and the University of South Florida, College of Nursing.
+Brian wanted to make sure ART was available to every one of his brothers and sisters that are serving or have served in war.
 As the Military and Veteran community are trained to be self-sufficient, it is hard for many Warriors to accept individual services or seek individual care.
-Marketing A.R.T. became a mission Brian found innovative ways to support and attract Warriors to the therapy.
+Marketing ART became Brian’s passion and he found innovative ways to support and attract Warriors to the therapy.

 Brian met Janel Norton, Veterans Alternative co-founder and owner of Trinity Yoga.
-Brian and Janel invited combat veterans to 1-day yoga retreats where they spoke about performance enhancement and growth through A.R.T. and Integrative Restoration (iRest Yoga Nidra).
-The two modalities are the primary therapies provided at the Veterans Alternative and combined we consistently see major improvement in Post-Traumatic Stress and transitional Anxiety symptomology. *See Program Evaluation
+The two invited Combat Veterans to 1-day yoga retreats where they spoke about performance enhancement and growth through ART and Integrative Restoration (iRest Yoga Nidra).
+The two modalities are the primary therapies provided at Veterans Alternative and combined we consistently see major improvement in post-traumatic stress, depression and anxiety. *See Program Evaluation

-Volunteers and businesses worked on the Veterans Alternative property, preparing for the Center’s grand Opening on Memorial Day, May 25, 2015.
+Volunteers and businesses worked on Veterans Alternative property, preparing for the Center’s grand Opening on Memorial Day, May 25, 2015.
 Veterans Alternative gained media attention and had over 30 articles written about the program the first year.
-A.R.T. and iRest were offered on a daily basis in a team house setting.
-Other activities such as physical fitness, yoga, Kali (Martial Arts), and BBQS were provided to attract Warriors to our primary practices.
+ART and iRest were offered on a daily basis in a team house setting.
+Other activities such as physical fitness, yoga, and community BBQ’s were provided to attract Warriors to our primary practices.

-In the spring of 2016 the Veterans Alternative partnered with the H.O.O.A.H.
-Foundation to provide a retreat to Army Rangers.
-The retreat was one week and the participants all indicated it saved their lives.
-State of Florida began funding the retreat program for 84 Veterans a year beginning in July 2016.
-Retreats are held 2-3 times a month.
-The first year program evaluation showed a 45.3% reduction in PTSD symptomology.
-Veterans Alternative is currently in the second year of the four-year contract with the state for the retreat program.
+In the spring of 2016 Veterans Alternative partnered with the H.O.O.A.H.
+Foundation to provide services to Army Rangers.
+The Accelerated Wellness Program (AWP) was developed after all initial participants indicated the one week program saved their lives.
+The State of Florida began funding the AWP for 84 Veterans a year beginning in July 2016.
+Currently, AWPs are held 2-3 times a month.
+The Veterans Alternative program evaluation shows a 46% reduction in post-traumatic stress, 61% in depression and 56% in anxiety.

 Veterans Alternative is strategically planning to open a second site in Fayetteville, NC and looks to provide services in other areas with large Veteran and Military populations.